informedcitizenry/6502.Net/Docs/Expressions.md

             .endfunction
 ```

-Another way to define a functtion is with arrow `=>` notation, a more compact and "modern" approach.
+Another way to define a function is with arrow `=>` notation, a more compact and "modern" approach.
 The function can be an expression body or statement block.

 ```
 timestwo = (n) => n * 2 // single expression